quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 packets with the original version are part of the same connection as the packets with the negotiated version.

-In comparison, incompatible version negotiation mechanism, which leverages QUIC Version Negotiation packets (see {{incompat-vn}}) conceptually operates across two QUIC connections: the connection attempt prior to receiving the Version Negotiation packet is distinct from the connection with the incompatible version
+In comparison, the incompatible version negotiation mechanism, which leverages QUIC Version Negotiation packets (see {{incompat-vn}}) conceptually operates across two QUIC connections: the connection attempt prior to receiving the Version Negotiation packet is distinct from the connection with the incompatible version